TIBCOSoftware/snappydata/docs/configuring_cluster/configuring_cluster.md

 The following are the few important SnappyData properties that you can configure:

 * **-peer-discovery-port**: This is a locator specific property.
 This is the port on which locator listens for member discovery.
 It defaults to 10334.

 * **-client-port**: Port that a member listens on for client connections.

-* **-locators**: List of other locators as comma-separated host:port values.
-For locators, the list must include all other locators in use.
-For Servers and Leads, the list must include all the locators of the distributed system.
+* **-locators**: List of locators as comma-separated host:port values used to communicate with running locators in the system and thus discover other peers of the distributed system.</br>
+The list must include all locators in use, and must be configured consistently for every member of the distributed system.

 * **-dir**: SnappyData members need to have the working directory.
 The member working directory provides a default location for the log file, persistence, and status files for each member.<br> If not specified, SnappyData creates the member directory in *SnappyData_HomeDirectory/work*.

-* **-classpath**: This can be used to provide any application specific code to the lead and servers.
-We envisage having setJar like functionality going forward but for now, the application jars have to be provided during startup.
+* **-classpath**: Location of user classes required by the SnappyData Server.
+This path is appended to the current classpath.

 * **-heap-size**: Set a fixed heap size and for the Java VM.